 Leszek Balcerowicz is Professor of Economics in the Department of International Comparative Studies at Warsaw School of Economics and a member of the Board of Advisors of the Independent Institute.
 The architect of the free-market economic reforms initiated after the fall of communism in Poland, he is former President of the National Bank of Poland and Deputy Prime Minister and Finance Minister of the Republic of Poland.

 In 1970 he graduated with distinction from the Foreign Trade faculty of the Central School of Planning and Statistics in Warsaw (now the Warsaw School of Economics).
 Dr. Balcerowicz received his MBA from St. John's University in New York in 1974 and doctorate from the Warsaw School of Economics in 1975.

 His books include Socialism, Capitalism, Transformation; Freedom and Development: The Economics of Free Market, Post-Communist Transition: Some Lessons; and Toward a Limited State.
-Dr. Balcerowicz is also the recipient of the Ludwig Erhard Prize, Friedrich August von Hayek Prize, Carl Bertelsmann Prize, Transatlantic Leadership Award, and Emerging Markets Award, as well as twenty honorary doctoral degrees.
+Dr. Balcerowicz is also the recipient of the Milton Friedman Prize for Advancing Liberty, Ludwig Erhard Prize, Friedrich August von Hayek Prize, Carl Bertelsmann Prize, Transatlantic Leadership Award, and Emerging Markets Award, as well as twenty honorary doctoral degrees.